nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  </div>

 #### 1.2 Listing the number of drinks sold : `s-list`
-Shows a list of all types of drinks sold in the Sales Tracker.
+Shows a list of all types of drinks sold in the Sales Tracker inside the Main View.

 Format: `s-list`